3rdIteration/Satochip-DIY/readme.md

 **On Linux**

     sudo apt install openjdk-8

-### Building

-Open a command prompt (or terminal) and navigate to the folder of this Github Repository.

-Once there, you can simply run Ant.

-On Windows (Assuming you unzipped the Ant Binary distribution onto C drive, in this example it is for version 1.9.16...)

-    "C:\apache-ant-1.9.16\bin\ant.bat"

-On Linux

-    ant

-Once complete, you will notice that there is a new folder that was created called `Build` which will contain all of the compiled applets.

 ## Flashing Applets to Javacards
 This repository includes a release of [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) which can be used to flash the applets.